Orbit, Face, Neck, Sinus MRI - CAM 738

 • The office notes should clearly document an indication why overlapping imaging is needed and how it will change management for the patient.

-(*Unless approvable in the combination section as noted in the guidelines)
+(*Unless approvable in the combination section as noted in the guidelines).

 MRI is superior for the evaluation of the visual pathways, globe and soft tissues; CT is preferred for visualizing bony detail and calcifications1,2